ezginacar/karate-k6-demo/README.md

-# Karate-K6 Demo Project
+# Karate Demo Project

-This project is a demo that tests E2E cases and performance testing both with Karate Framework and K6.
+This project is a demo that tests E2E case with Karate Framework

 ## 🚀 Features